CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 To secure SSH further, consider enabling or reviewing the following options in the `/etc/ssh/sshd_config` file:

-- SSH should listen on the eth0 or management VRF interfaces only.
-Option: `ListenAddress`
+- Make sure SSH listens on the eth0 or management VRF interfaces only.
+Configure the `ListenAddress` option.
 - Disable root SSH login access.
-Option: `PermitRootLogin no`
+Configure the `PermitRootLogin no` option.
-- Review default SSH cryptographic policy
+- Review default SSH cryptographic policy.
-- Review enabled ciphers
+- Review enabled ciphers.
-- Review Message Authentication Codes
+- Review Message Authentication Codes.
-- Review HostKeyAlgorithms
+- Review HostKeyAlgorithms.
-- Review KexAlgorithms
+- Review KexAlgorithms.
-- Enable SSH session timeouts
+- Enable SSH session timeouts.
+Configure the `ClientAliveInterval` and `ClientAliveCountMax` options.
-- Can be accomplished with a combination of the two options: `ClientAliveInterval`, `ClientAliveCountMax`
-- Use key based authentication
+- Use key based authentication.
-- Disable SSH compression
+- Disable SSH compression.

-For more information about these options in `sshd`, click [here] (https://linux.die.net/man/5/sshd_config).
+For more information about the options in `sshd`, click [here] (https://linux.die.net/man/5/sshd_config).

 ### Secure Network Protocols

 #### Enable NTP Authentication

-Network time protocol synchronizes the time between a computer client and or server to another time source or server.
-Time synchronization is critical for authentication and for log management.
+Network time protocol (NTP) synchronizes the time between a computer client and or server to another time source or server.
+Time synchronization is critical for authentication and log management.
 To mitigate attacks involving forged time synchronization, connect your Cumulus Linux switch to an authenticated NTP server.

 Add authentication keys to the `/etc/ntp.keys` file: